microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 DXIL validation will enforce that a `LinAlgMatrix` of any type may not be bitcast to any other type.

+A matrix has value semantics: copying a matrix copies its value.
+[Operations](#dxil-operations) that create or modify a matrix return a new matrix value and do not modify their operands.
+The pointer field is an opaque placeholder that the driver compiler replaces during lowering.

+It is valid to store a matrix object in an array, and to select matrices from an array.
+It is also valid for matrix objects to be selected through `phi` and `select` instructions.
+An implementation must trace matrix values through these constructs.
+Resulting values remain subject to matrix scope requirements; for Thread-scope matrices, implementations must preserve non-uniform values independently for each thread.

 ### LinAlg Component Types